KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

-This is illustrated in figure [46](#fig:mlem_1000iter).
+This is illustrated in [](#fig:mlem_1000iter).
 After 34 MLEM iterations a “nice” image is obtained.
 After 1000 iterations, the image is very noisy.
 However, this noise is highly correlated, and drops dramatically after a bit of smoothing (here with a Gaussian convolution mask).

-From figures [45](#fig:mlem_converge) and [46](#fig:mlem_1000iter) it follows that it is better to apply many iterations and remove the noise afterwards with post-smoothing.
+From [](#fig:mlem_converge) and [](#fig:mlem_1000iter) it follows that it is better to apply many iterations and remove the noise afterwards with post-smoothing.
 In practice, “many” is at least 30 iterations for typical SPECT and PET images, but for some applications it can mean several hundreds of iterations.
 One finds that when more effects are included in the reconstruction (such as attenuation, collimator blurring, scatter, randoms...), more iterations are needed.
 The number also depends on the image size, more iterations are needed for larger images.
 So if computer time is not a problem, it is recommended to apply really many iterations (several hundreds) and regularize with a prior or with post-smoothing.

 (sec:osem)=
 ## OSEM